Preparation of the Dossier

 University and Public Service

-- University service includes participation in the activities of the Academic Federation and department, college, campus, and, systemwide committees.
-In addition to committees, other service activities include: advising students associated with the programs being administered, attending campus functions associated with the programs being administered, etc.
+- Other service activities may include advising students associated with the programs being administered, attending campus functions associated with the programs being administered, etc.

 - Yes.
 Reviewers recognize that there are hierarchies of activities and that the most important assignments are those requiring lots of time, effort, and/or expertise.
 Specific credit is given for extraordinary activities like chairing committees/panels/societies/public service organizations, acting as an expert witness, representing the University, organizing a large meeting, giving invited lectures or keynote speeches, etc.